DeveloperWilliams/geology-company-website/README.md

 # Geological Company's Website.

 This is a website for a geological company based in Africa, built using React.
-It showcases the company's services, projects, and provides a platform for clients to contact the company.
+It showcases the company's services, projects, and provides a platform for clients to contact the company...

 ## Table of Contents